Crownfi/crownfi-sei-swaps/README.md

 # csswap-mvp

-MVP for Crownfi's Sei Swapper, currently a fork of `astroport-core` and `sparrowswap`
+This is the MVP of CrownFi's Sei swaps.
+Currently a minimal fork of `astroport-core`

 ## Contracts diagram